Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Problem formulation

 The advantage of the supervised approach is that it is less computationally demanding since it does not need to compute the gradient through the ODE solver using automatic differentiation.
-On the other hand, in the supervised framework, the loss is not always indicative of the accuracy of the predictions on the timeseries data $\mbf u(t)$.
+On the other hand, in the supervised framework, the loss is not always indicative of the accuracy of the predictions on the timeseries data $\mbf u(t^{(n)}; \mbf \mu), n=0, ..., N$.
 For this reason, we always employ as validation loss Eq.~\bref{eq:node-loss}.

 Implementation details for Eq.~\bref{eq:node-loss} are important when it is employed to train the neural network.
-We resample the discrete timeseries $\mbf u_h(t; \mbf u)$ to match the output of the time integrator, namely a Runge-Kutta method of the fourth order with a fixed timestep.
+We resample the discrete timeseries to match the output of the time integrator, namely a Runge-Kutta method of the fourth order with a fixed timestep.
 To minimize the interpolation errors, we use a reference solution with a very fine time discretization.
-A uniform resampling allows for an efficient usage of the partial results of the ODE solver for all the times smaller than the final one.
-Moreover, the initial integration time is not zero but is picked uniformly between $[0, T)$ so that each time integration in the dataset is done with the same number of timesteps: this procedure enables vectorization of the computations, greatly reducing the computational cost.
+A uniform resampling allows for an efficient use of the partial results of the ODE solver for all the times smaller than the final one.
+Moreover, the initial and final integration times are not $(t^{(0)}, t^{(N)})$ but are batched by uniform extraction between $[0, T]$ so that each time integration in the dataset is done with the same number of timesteps: this procedure enables vectorization of the computations, greatly reducing the computational cost.
 This optimization was originally introduced in \texttt{torchdiffeq} \cite{chen2018neural}.
 The number of timesteps used is called unroll length and is a hyperparameter that plays a key role in the optimization procedure.
 Finally, as commonly done in supervised learning, the computations are split into mini-batches to increase stochasticity.
 If not otherwise stated, when using Eq.~\bref{eq:node-loss} for validation or testing we employ as a time integrator an embedded Runge-Kutta method of order four with adaptive time-stepping.
 However, computations are significantly cheaper since we can turn off automatic differentiation.